Home » Las Vegas Sportsbooks And Hotels 2023 » Mandalay Bay Sportsbook Review

 Mandalay Bay sports betting is located at the west end of the huge casino floor and it’s a non-smoking area.

-There are complimentary drink vouchers available but plan on betting at least $300 to get one.
+There are complimentary drink vouchers available but plan on betting at a few hundred bucks to get one.
 There’s a full-service bar in the Mandalay Bay Las Vegas sportsbook area along with the Turf Club Deli snack bar, which serves burgers and other sandwiches.

 Is this one of the best sportsbooks in Las Vegas?
 It might be with horse racing fans, but the darkroom could use a bit of an upgrade.